Nintendo Entertainment System (NES)

 Undoubtedly the NES was the best-selling 8-bit console in the US and Japan, it was also very big in Europe.
 The European market was very different though in that Sega had gained some decent market share.
 Sega also priced their products slightly cheaper than Nintendo.
 This was a huge selling point for many European users.
 A lot of the European regions had spent many years buying systems and software for the ZX Spectrum, C64, and Amstrad CPC.
 Software for these machines typically started from pocket money amounts.
 When Nintendo arrived charging potentially up to 15-20 times more for a game.
 This took some time for users to adjust and transition to consoles such as the NES.

-The NES popularised (but not necessarily was first) the most iconic Nintendo characters and franchises that still exist today.
-Such as Mario, Metroid, Zelda and Donkey Kong.
+The NES popularised (but not necessarily was the first) the most iconic Nintendo characters and franchises that still exist today.
+Such as Mario, Metroid, Zelda, and Donkey Kong.

 Still hugely popular to this day, Nintendo released 2017 the NES Mini, a miniaturised version of the NES that included a number of built-in games.
 Many NES games are still being ported to the online virtual console stores of Nintendo’s latest systems.

 A lifelong avid gamer and computing enthusiast, Matt has decades of Retro Gaming experience.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).